-All three of your destinations today are unbelievably spectacular: the Skaftafell Nature Reserve, the Jökulsárlón Glacier Lagoon, and the crystal blue ice cave.
+Today, all three of your destinations are unbelievably spectacular: the Skaftafell Nature Reserve, the Jökulsárlón Glacier Lagoon, and the crystal blue ice cave.

 Many hiking trails run through the area, the most famous of which leads to Svartifoss waterfall, which tumbles among black columns of hexagonal basalt.

-When they finally reach the sea, they wash up on the nearby shoreline, nicknamed the Diamond Beach for the mesmerising way the ice contrasts with the black sands.
+When they finally reach the sea, they wash up on the nearby shoreline, nicknamed the Diamond Beach for the mesmerizing way the ice contrasts with the black sands.

-The vivid colouration, the way the light refracts through the ice and the otherworldly textures all make the glacier caves the most inviting winter attraction Iceland has to offer.
+The vivid coloration, the way the light refracts through the ice, and the otherworldly textures make the glacier caves the most inviting winter attraction Iceland offers.
 Keep your camera in hand, but be sure to appreciate the moment, as no photograph can truly reflect this spectacular experience.

 On day six of your fortnight in Iceland, you will depart the South Coast to enjoy a breathtaking exploration of the East Fjords.

 Due to its distance from Reykjavík, this is a region very few guests get to visit.
 Though unfortunate for them, due to the fact they miss such beauty, this is great for you as you’ll be able to marvel over the sites far from the crowds.

 The first major attractions you will come to are the dramatic mountains of Vestrahorn and Eystrahorn, composed of dark gabbro rock and boast jagged peaks.
 After marveling over these, you’ll begin to navigate around the spectacular East Fjords.